milena-allaway/README_Generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This is an app that quickly and easily creates a README.md file based on user input.
+This is an app to quickly and easily generate a README file based on user input.

 ## Table of Contents